 This corn and black bean salsa is inexpensive and easy to make!
 If you’re looking for a flavorful and festive appetizer dish to take to your next potluck, this easy — and fresh! — black bean dip might be it.

-But don’t stop at serving this black bean dip with chips.
+But don’t stop at serving this corn and black bean salsa with chips.
 Serve it on top of a cheese quesadilla or alongside your favorite Mexican meal.

 See below for my tips on easily transforming this black bean dip into an easy black bean salad!